SAMeh-ZAGhloul/Livensess_Detection_New/README.md

    - Allows cross-origin requests from any domain
    - Supports OPTIONS preflight requests for CORS compatibility

-## Communication Protocol Recommendations

-Based on our research, here are recommendations for improving the communication protocol:

-1. **WebSockets** (Recommended for this application)
-   - Provides full-duplex, bidirectional communication
-   - Lower latency than HTTP for real-time applications
-   - Native browser support
-   - Ideal for continuous streaming of webcam frames
-   - Better for real-time feedback and immediate server responses

-2. **gRPC** (Alternative for non-browser applications)
-   - Uses HTTP/2 for more efficient binary communication
-   - Strongly typed with protocol buffers
-   - Excellent for multi-language environments
-   - Limited browser support (requires gRPC-Web proxy)
-   - Better for structured, RPC-style communication

-3. **HTTP/3** (Not HTTP/1.3)
-   - Note: HTTP/1.3 doesn't exist; HTTP/3 is the latest version
-   - HTTP/3 uses QUIC protocol instead of TCP
-   - Improved performance over HTTP/1.1 but still request-response based
-   - Not ideal for continuous bidirectional communication
-   - Would require polling or long-polling techniques

-For this liveness detection application, implementing WebSockets would provide the most significant performance improvement, enabling real-time bidirectional communication with lower latency and overhead compared to the current HTTPS approach.

 ## API Endpoints

 - `/`: Serves the main application